pouretrebelle/chareads.com/content/videos/migrated/2018-05-27-6-months-of-reviews/index.md

     book: The Men Who Stare At Goats, Jon Ronson
 ---

 Watch girl become progressively more manic as she tries to talk about every book she's read since December.
 Strap in.
-All timestamps, ratings, and links below.